onejeuu/sc-file/docs/source/index.rst

   scfile.exe model.mcsb -F glb --skeleton

-This exports the model and its armature to GLB.
-See the :doc:`usage guide <usage>` for batch conversion, animations, map regions, output layouts, and other options.
+| This exports the model and its armature to GLB.
+| See the :doc:`usage guide <usage>` for other options.

 Install the Python package